dev-chigo/reStart/README.md

  -----------------------------------------------------------------

 Hi there!
-Welcome to AWS Cloud9!

-To get started, create some files, play with the terminal, or visit https://docs.aws.amazon.com/console/cloud9/ for our documentation.
+To get started, create some files, play with the terminal, or visit https://docs.aws.amazon.com/console/cloud9/ for our documentation.appy coding!

-Happy coding!